python/devguide/getting-started/pull-request-lifecycle.rst

       git status

 #.
 Edit the affected files and bring them to their intended final state.
-   Make sure to remove the special "conflict markers" inserted by git.
+   Make sure to remove the special "conflict markers" inserted by Git.

 #.
 Commit the affected files::

       git add <filenames>
       git merge --continue

-When running the final command, git may open an editor for writing a commit message.
+When running the final command, Git may open an editor for writing a commit message.
 It is usually okay to leave that as-is and close the editor.

 See `the merge command's documentation <https://git-scm.com/docs/git-merge>`_